 Prerequisite(s): 18 hours of biology courses.
+Note: Offered in spring.

 620. Supervised Laboratory Instruction (3:0:6).

 Students work directly with a faculty member in the instruction of the laboratory activities of selected BIOL and SCIE courses.

 Notes: A grade of S or U is recorded.
 Offered in fall, spring and summer.